nickelpro/nyu-sync/ReadMe.md

-# NYU ProcDesign Development Template
+# NYU Sync!

-A template for doing SystemVerilog development for the NYU Processor Design team.
+It syncies the bits!